Generic capability 2

 - the major legal frameworks that appertain to their clinical practice and the patients seen within the service, especially patients with a reduction in the cognitive ability to make sound decisions and patients with other disturbances in mental function that reduce a person’s ability to act without risks to their safety or the safety of others;

 - the principal legally-determined rights of people with disability, for example, protection against discrimination, and also the duties imposed upon Society to provide support, such as employment support grants or access to mobility aids;

 - how to access or obtain further expert advice and information about legal matters relevant to clinical decisions and actions;

 - a systematic way to approach an ethical problem, a framework outlining the main areas to consider;

-- when and how to obtain further ethical assistance, including published guidance and other materials available from professional organisations and on the web;
+- when and how to obtain further moral assistance, including published guidance and other materials available from professional organisations and on the web;

-- the major cultural factors present in the population being seen clinically.
+- the significant cultural factors present in the population being seen clinically.

 The expert rehabilitation professional should be able to:

 - both recognise when a legal framework should be applied and be able to use the legal framework correctly;

 - explain how and why the law influences decision-making and actions

 - both recognise when there is an ethical matter to be considered and be able to raise it without embarrassment or causing distress;